hsujeremy/youtube-party/README.md

 between each server and client.
 Notably, each client may receive messages from the server without having to regularly poll the server.

+Every time a client sends a message across the channel to the server, the server will then broadcast that message out to all connected channels.
+This allows all clients to share a single source of truth that is updated in real time.

 The high-level architecture layout of YouTube Party is as follows:

 <img